microsoft/aksworkshop/_entries/02-01 challenge1.md

 #### Ensure you can connect to the cluster using `kubectl`

 **Task Hints**
-* `kubectl` is the main command line tool you will using for working with Kubernetes and AKS.
+* `kubectl` is the main command line tool you will be using for working with Kubernetes and AKS.
 It is already installed in the Azure Cloud Shell
 * Refer to the AKS docs which includes [a guide for connecting kubectl to your cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster) (Note. using the cloud shell you can skip the `install-cli` step).
 * A good sanity check is listing all the nodes in your cluster `kubectl get nodes`.
 * [This is a good cheat sheet](https://linuxacademy.com/site-content/uploads/2019/04/Kubernetes-Cheat-Sheet_07182019.pdf) for kubectl.